Ingredion (INGR) Q2 2017 Results - Earnings Call Transcript

 Ilene S. Gordon - Ingredion, Inc.

 Well, we always like to do that because, as you know, the corn wet milling is the most expensive part of the process.
 So, absolutely trading up and redirecting the corn wet milling to more higher value ingredients is always our goal.
 And what's nice about the Korean market is people want to eat healthy.
-And so, it's a mindset there and well-positioned for us to serve the specialty sweeteners in that market, so absolutely.
+And so, it's a mindset there and well-positioned for us to serve these specialty sweeteners in that market.
+So absolutely.

 Farha Aslam - Stephens, Inc.

 My final question is really about the longer-term.
 I understand that you're right now just entering the contracting season for next year, so you can't give us guidance.
-But, Ilene, if you have to think about – and this goes through your regions – of where you anticipate the growth drivers to be for next year, could you just highlight those for us?
+But, Ilene, if you had to think about and just go through your regions of where you anticipate the growth drivers to be for next year, could you just highlight those for us?

 Ilene S. Gordon - Ingredion, Inc.

 Yeah.
 I mean, I think of it a couple different ways.
-So, if you think about our organic capabilities, certainly, North America, as I mentioned earlier, that we've added capacity in specialty.
+So, if you think about our organic capabilities, certainly North America, as I mentioned earlier, that we've added capacity in specialty.
 We see the consumer wanting healthy ingredients, in texture, in wholesome, specialty sweeteners like non-GMO sweeteners.
 So, we're excited about that opportunity.
 And U.S. GDP is considered to be over 2% and that's pretty good.
 As I think about South America, as I mentioned, I also see some GDP growth coming in to next year.
 In fact, Brazil is supposed to be 1.3% next year and Colombia over 3%.

 James D. Gray - Ingredion, Inc.

-And first time up in three years really.
+And first time up in three years maybe.

 Ilene S. Gordon - Ingredion, Inc.

 Yeah, exactly.
-So, I think, with the GDP growth in South America, our specialty capabilities and then the cost rightsizing that we've done in Southern Cone, we are excited about that.
+So, I think with the GDP growth in South America, our specialty capabilities and then the cost rightsizing that we've done in Southern Cone, we are excited about that.
 And then, in EMEA, as you know, our business is very much focused on specialty foods in the Europe side.
 So, we see some opportunities there.
 And then, in Pakistan, we're also growing some of the specialties.
 And then in Asia Pacific, we also added some capacity to Thailand for specialty growth with the tapioca franchise there and then our new rice acquisition will have some nice solution.

 So, I think, if you look at it all, organically, we continue to feel excited about our specialty strategy.
 And then I'd put on top of that our M&A pipeline, where we continue to look at these bolt-on acquisitions and to build on the ones that we completed in the last 12 months and be able to supply customers with those capabilities next year with our growth scenario which should be very exciting.